fetchai/uAgents/docs/protocol.md

 ## Overview

-The **uAgents Exchange Protocol** defines a simple standard by which the agents communicate.
+The **μAgents Exchange Protocol** defines a simple standard by which the agents communicate.

 In this protocol, agents can send ***messages*** enclosed in ***envelopes***, which are then encoded and sent via HTTP to the ***endpoints*** of other agents.